kernelops/thermal-occupancy-monitor/README.md

 # Thermal Sensor-Based People Counting System

-A real-time people counting system using thermal sensors with embedded processing on ESP32 and visualization on a laptop.
+A real-time people counting system using thermal sensors (AMG8833 Grid-Eye) with embedded processing on ESP32 and visualization on a laptop.
 This project implements a two-stage system for enhanced privacy and real-time occupancy monitoring.

 ## 📋 Project Overview